Affiliate Marketing VS. Freelancing

 Thank you, for staying to the end of this affiliate marketing vs. freelancing guide.

 Which method would be best for you?
-I prefer affiliate marketing because, it allows me time freedom and location freedom.
+I’ve never tried freelance work myself.
+So, the only business model I can say is I prefer affiliate marketing.
+And the reason, I prefer this method is because, it allows me time and location freedom, along with passive income.

 Well, that's all folks!